Join our Discord and be part of our community!

 - You will see a simple interface where you can enter the host (IP address) you want to ping and traceroute.

-Start MTR test
+Start MTR Test

 - In the 1 Host field, input your server IP address or domain that you want to test.